samlaipolyu/GesSo/README.md

 Step 3 - You will see the `drawnow` figure window showing a real-time animation of a soft robot with two segment, and on a linear slide.

+### Test the Matleap - Hand Detection with Kalman Filter and LPF-SLERP

+- Run the `play_hand_kalman.m` in the `hand_matleap` file.
+You will see the performance of hand motion estimation/filtering.

 ### Customization

 - The physical parameters - such as bending stiffness, segment length, etc. - can be cumstomized in the `drawAnimation.m` in the `misc` file.
 You can make it softer or stiffer, longer or shorter.